 For nine years, Hall of Fame defenseman Chris Chelios was one of the most beloved players in Chicago Blackhawks history.
-He quickly fell out of favor with Blackhawks fans shortly after moving on to play with the rival Detroit Red Wings.
-Nearly 20 years after being traded to the Motor City, Chelios is back with the Blackhawks organization.
+He fell out of favor with Blackhawks fans shortly after he was traded to the hated Detroit Red Wings, but time has healed those wounds.
+Chelios was back to the organization as an ambassador in July of 2018 and he will be forever remembered as one of the best defensemen in franchise history.

 Two Legends are Traded for Each Other